How to plan and structure a GIS Training Session#

 Before delving into GIS, there are a few things to address to ensure that everyone starts the training from the best possible position.

-IFRC GIS Training Platform and other training materials: Provide an overview of the training materials, particularly the IFRC GIS Training Platform.
-Familiarize trainees with the platform’s structure and main features, including modules, the Wiki, and exercises.
+3. IFRC GIS Training Platform and other training materials: Provide an overview of the training materials, particularly the IFRC GIS Training Platform.
+Familiarize participants with the platform’s structure and main features, including modules, the Wiki, and exercises.
 Additionally, briefly introduce any supplementary materials being used.
 This step ensures that everyone is familiar with the learning environment and reduces the risk of confusion.

 This section should only take between 15 and 30 minutes.
 If it takes longer, consider having another small break of 10 minutes before moving on.